Today’s sneaker face-off is all about figuring out whether Under Armour really stopped elevating its basketball performance line?

 The Embiid 1, on the other hand, was a whole different animal.
 The presents of open-mesh tooling make you enjoy great air-flow, and close to your foot fit from the get-go.
 Up in the toe box, you actually do have an incredibly thin plastic coating for extra durability, and improved stability.
 But that doesn’t prevent sufficient air circulation any bit.

-The midsole toolings on both the models are similarly shaped and do cup your foot in the same fashion.
-Only design queues taken for the uppers do differ in order to create rigidity.
+The midsole toolings are similarly shaped and do cup your foot in the same fashion.
+The only design cues that do differ can be found in the upper in order to create rigidity.
 So while the Havoc 3 is using that heavily reinforced mesh, the Embiid 1 does feature flaps on the sides for lateral coverage.

 Both setups do a great job of keeping your foot locked-in.
 But only one does that without harming the rest of the on-foot experience.